geddy/geddy/README.md

 ### Generating resources

-Use `geddy resource <name> [model properties]` to generate a resource in your application.
+Use `nails resource <name> [model properties]` to generate a resource in your application.
 A resources does not generate a view, but creates a view directory.
 A resource route will be created for you.

 ````
-mde@localhost:~/work$ geddy resource snow_dog breed:string name:string color:string
+mde@localhost:~/work$ nails resource snow_dog breed:string name:string color:string
 [Added] app/models/snow_dog.js
 [Added] app/controllers/snow_dogs.js
 [Added] Resource snow_dogs route added to config/router.js
 [Added] snow_dogs view directory
 ```

-Now start your Geddy server and your new route will work.
+Now start your Nails server and your new route will work.
 Trying this for example will return the params for the index action in JSON:

 ```